 Awnings, canopies, and pergolas constructed of natural materials such as wood and bamboo are popular weather-resistant choices to support the weight of vines.
 For inspiration, see Steal This Look: A Greek Bamboo Canopy.

-For more inspiration, see our other Garden Secrets to Steal posts.
+For more inspiration, see our other Garden Ideas to Steal posts.